 ALSO READ: Classes, flights suspended as Super Typhoon Ragasa approaches

-Depending on the distance between Ragasa and Hong Kong and the change in local wind conditions, the observatory said it will assess the need of issuing higher warning signals in the latter part of Tuesday night to early Wednesday.
+The forecaster said Ragasa will be closest to the vicinity of the Pearl River Estuary on Wednesday morning.
+Depending on the distance between the super typhoon and Hong Kong and the change in local wind conditions, the observatory said it will assess the need of issuing higher warning signals between 11 pm on Tuesday and 3 am on Wednesday.

 ALSO READ: HK girds for a super typhoon